Why Mana Physical Therapy?

 Active Release Technique Practitioner (full body)

 Dr. Coomber is a Doctor of Physical Therapy with special certification in orthopedic manual therapy (COMT) and corrective exercise (CES).
 He received his Doctorate in Physical Therapy from Utica College of Syracuse University in 2010.
-He completed his affiliation training at New York Presbyterian Hospital in Manhattan where he worked in the outpatient and acute rehab departments.
+At the end of his formal training, he completed his affiliation at New York Presbyterian Hospital in Manhattan where he worked in the outpatient and acute rehab departments.

 After graduating, he began working in outpatient private practice where he discovered there was a need for improving quality of care in a patient focused setting.
 He has trained in the most advanced techniques in the field, which has resulted in a very high success rate in his patients reaching their therapeutic goals.